 Graphic Services: There are Graphic Services facilities at several locations on the Cathays Park campus.
 Graphic Services offer a variety of services such as printing (up to size A0), scanning, laminating and soft binding.
 See our Graphic Services web pages for details of locations, opening hours and available services.

 Group study rooms: Many of our libraries have rooms or areas which you can use for studying as a group.
 Group study rooms must be booked online in advance.
 For more information see our group study web pages.

-Health Libraries: There are four Health Libraries in Cardiff University: The Health Library (log in required) and the Brian Cooke Dental Library (log in required) which are both based on the Heath Park campus; the Archie Cochrane Library (log in required)which is based at Llandough Hospital and the Cancer Research Wales Library (log in required) which is based at Velindre Hospital.
+Health Libraries: There are four Health Libraries in Cardiff University: The Health Library and the Brian Cooke Dental Library which are both based on the Heath Park campus; the Archie Cochrane Library which is based at Llandough Hospital and the Cancer Research Wales Library which is based at Velindre Hospital.
 Find more details by clicking on ‘Find a library’ on the ‘Libraries’ section of the intranet.

 Help Desk: See Enquiry/Enquiries Desk.

 Hospital libraries: Our library catalogue shows items which are located in all our Cardiff University Libraries (log in required) and also in hospital libraries throughout Wales.
 This is because we have lots of students and staff from the College of Biomedical & Life Sciences who work or undertake placements in Welsh hospitals.
 You can request to borrow items from the hospital libraries if we do not have them in one of Cardiff University's libraries.
 Please ask at your home library for details.

 Impact Factor: This relates to journals .
 The impact factor of a journal tells you the average number of times that articles from that journal were cited in other articles over the previous two years.
 It can be used as a guide to a journal's influence.
 Academics may try to publish their research in a journal with a high impact factor.